d2l-ai/d2l-en/chapter_linear-networks/oo-design.md

     board.draw(x, np.cos(x), 'cos', every_n=10)
 ```

-## Model
+## Models

 The `Module` class  is the base class of all models we will implement.
 At a minimum we need to define three methods.
 The `__init__` method stores the learnable parameters, the `training_step` method accepts a data batch to return the loss value, the `configure_optimizers` method returns the optimization method, or a list of them, that is used to update the learnable parameters.
-Optionally we can define `validation_step` to report the evaluation metrics.
+Optionally we can define `validation_step` to report the evaluation measures.
-Sometimes we put the code to compute the outputs into a separate `forward` method to make it more reusable.
+Sometimes we put the code to compute the output into a separate `forward` method to make it more reusable.

 ```{.python .input}
 %%tab all